Outbound Sales Explained: Techniques, Strategies & Best Practices

 sales cadence (also known as a sales sequence) is a series of sequential scheduled touchpoints to connect with prospects to convert them later in the sales cycle – usually spaced out over a fixed number of days and weeks.

-The sales cadence starts with the first point of contact; then, sales reps follow up with a series of interactions such as phone calls, emails, or social messages until the sales prospect has converted into a paying customer.
+The sales cadence starts with the first point of contact; sales reps follow up with a series of interactions such as phone calls, emails, or social messages until the sales prospect has converted into a paying customer.

 Read 9 Tips for Developing an Effective Sales Cadence